Human presence in space: Robotic

 Human presence in space has been strongly based on the many robotic spacecraft, particularly as the many artificial satellites in orbit around Earth.

 Many firsts of human presence in space have been achieved by robotic missions.
 The first artificial object to reach space, above the 100 km altitude Kármán line, and therefore performing the first sub-orbital flight was MW 18014 in 1944.
 But the first sustained presence in space was established by the orbital flight of Sputnik in 1957.
-Followed by a rich number of robotic space probes achieving human presence and exploration throughout the Solar system for the first time.
+Followed by a rich number of robotic space probes achieving human presence and exploration throughout the Solar System for the first time.

-Human presence at the Moon was established by the Luna programme starting in 1959, with a first flyby and heliocentric orbit (Luna 1), a first arrival of an artificial object on the surface with an impactor (Luna 2), and a for the first time a successful flight to the far side of the Moon (Luna 3).
+Human presence at the Moon was established by the Luna programme starting in 1959, with a first flyby and heliocentric orbit (Luna 1), a first arrival of an artificial object on the surface with an impactor (Luna 2), and the first pictures of the far side of the Moon (Luna 3).
 The Moon then was in 1966 visited for the first time by a lander (Luna 9), as well as an orbiter (Luna 10), and in 1970 for the first time a rover (Lunokhod 1) landed on an extraterrestrial body.

 Interplanetary presence was established at Venus by the Venera program, with a flyby in 1961 (Venera 1) and a crash in 1966 (Venera 3).

 Presence in the outer Solar System was achieved by Pioneer 10 in 1972 and presence in interstellar space by Voyager 1 in 2012.

 The 1958 Vanguard 1 is the fourth artificial satellite and the oldest spacecraft still in space and orbit around Earth, though inactive.